When You May Want Retirement Plans to be Payable to Trusts

 While accumulation trusts continue to preserve retirement assets under the SECURE Act, they can also create higher taxes in two ways.
 First, when RMDs are withdrawn and distributed right out to the designated beneficiary, they are taxed to that beneficiary at their income tax rate.
 Individual tax rates are usually lower than trust tax rates.
 But if the IRA must be liquidated within 10 years, the trustee will be less likely to distribute it completely, and more of the distributions will be taxed at trust rates.
 In addition, the accelerated withdrawals will result in the realization of higher annual income, pushing the trust into higher tax brackets.

-In a recent case in our office, our clients have two daughters—one quite high functioning and one facing a number of mental health and emotional difficulties.
+A case in our office illustrates this point.
+Our clients have two daughters—one quite high functioning and one facing a number of mental health and emotional difficulties.
 The first daughter does not need their money and the second one does, but can’t manage it herself.
 In addition, she may ultimately depend on public benefits that could be jeopardized if she were to receive RMDs directly.
 To further complicate matters, neither daughter has nor is likely to have children, so identifiable beneficiaries of an accumulation trust cannot be named.
 As a result, the parents (with our advice) decided to create a single trust for the two daughters and to not worry about stretching the RMDs.
 This will mean that all of their retirement funds will have to be withdrawn and taxes paid on them within five years of the death of the surviving parent.
 But we hope that that will be many years in the future and by then the bulk of the retirement funds will have been spent down for their main purpose—the parents’ retirement.